cdapio/cdap/cdap-examples/Purchase/README.md

     Purchase object and stores the object in the purchases Dataset.
   - When scheduled by the PurchaseHistoryWorkFlow, the PurchaseHistoryBuilder MapReduce job reads the purchases Dataset, creates a purchase history, and stores the purchase history in the history Dataset every morning at 4:00 A.M.
-You can manually (in the Process screen in the CDAP Console) or programmatically execute the PurchaseHistoryBuilder MapReduce job to store customers' purchase history in the history Dataset.
+You can manually (on the Process page in the CDAP Console) or programmatically execute the PurchaseHistoryBuilder MapReduce job to store customers' purchase history in the history Dataset.
   - Execute the PurchaseQuery procedure to query the history Dataset to discover the